S

 From AI research and Android phones to YouTube and Google Cloud, their reach touches nearly every industry.
 As someone who works online daily, I see Google’s influence everywhere — in advertising, content creation, and even how we think about information.

 But with great power comes scrutiny.
 Questions about data privacy, monopolies, and AI ethics follow the company constantly.
-That’s the other side of knowing who is the owner of Google — it’s also about who’s responsible for shaping how technology affects billions.
+That’s the other side of knowing who is the owner of the Google company — it’s also about who’s responsible for shaping how technology affects billions.

 So, Who is Owner of Google?